-Ordering fish in a Hawaiian restaurant is not always easy — it can be akin to sailing into uncharted waters.
-So many strange names can be daunting, so we've produced this simple guide to help you out.
+Ordering fish in Hawaiian restaurants is not always easy — it can be akin to sailing into uncharted waters.
+So many strange names can be daunting, so we've produced this simple guide to Hawaiian seafood.
 We've only included the most popular saltwater fish, so don't expect the likes of hapuu or oio.
 Once you've had a look, you'll be ready for a deliciously informed trip to Hawaii!

 AHI — Here's one Hawaiian fish that has made it onto Mainland restaurant menus, along with mahi mahi.
 Usually served grilled, a yellowfin tuna can weigh up to 300 pounds.
 The red, firm flesh is also delicious as sashimi or sushi.